-- ME1 Work with the relevant PHN and community health providers to develop integrated service models that will provide earlier care to patients and support patients following hospital discharge. - ME2 Undertake joint clinical service plans with an agreed approach to coordinating the delivery of health services at a regional level as opposed to individual health service planning.
+- ME1 Work with the relevant PHN and community health providers to develop integrated service models that will provide earlier care to patients and support patients following hospital discharge. - ME2 Regional, sub-regional or local regional health needs assessment to develop a population health plan. - ME2 Undertake joint clinical service plans with an agreed approach to coordinating the delivery of health services at a regional level as opposed to individual health service planning.